oguru/DnD-AI/Session/11 - Hades.md

 As he dissolves, the former paladin's voice becomes clear one last time:
 "I...
 I remember the light...
 What have I done?
 Pelor... forgive me..."

+### The Survivors

+**Stinston Stallone:** The parrot wizard appears one last time, no longer compulsively repeating (his transformation is slowly reversing): "The planar barriers are stabilizing!
+STABILIZING! *stabil--* Oh, thank goodness that's stopping.
+The convergence points are sealing themselves now that Fazrahl's influence is gone."

 ### Restoring the Dawn
 - Pelor's stolen essence is freed and begins to return to its rightful place
 - The Gray Wastes start to regain some color
 - Dawn begins to break across the material plane for the first time in months
+- The Charm of Echoing Hope glows brightly as despair lifts from the realm

 ### The Heroes' Choice
 The party is offered a choice by the returning divine powers:
 1. Ascend to full godhood and join the celestial pantheon
 2. Return to the material plane as demigods to help rebuild
 3. Sacrifice their divine power to ensure the material plane's protection

+### Epilogue Notes
+- **The Wizard's Research:** Stinston Stallone's studies of planar convergence help prevent future catastrophic magical accidents

 ---